reimerlab/odor_meso/README.md

 + DataJoint pipeline to capture the data for the mice two-photon imaging experiments in the presence of olfactory stimulation.

-+ This is a cloned of the [cajal/pipeline](https://github.com/cajal/pipeline) with modifications.
++ This is a clone of the [cajal/pipeline](https://github.com/cajal/pipeline) with modifications.

 ---
 ## Install pipeline